 Shout for help.

 What is a simple way to avoid this extreme drifting?
 Floating with some type of “anchor.”

 If you have anchors for when the currents come, you don’t have to worry because you are “anchored” down and nothing will move you from too far away from the shore.

 Sometimes when the wind currents of life come hard, we don’t know how to express our questions, pain and struggles to God.
 Is it good or safe to tell God how we really feel?
 Many times we can become so exhausted with our questions or pain that we can feel like giving up or we decide to just “see where the current takes us” instead of seeking the Lord.

-I think we should look at the Psalms in the Old Testament and how they dealt with their intense pain and questions.
+We must resist the urge to merely gaze at our current circumstance and should look at the God of the the Psalms in the Old Testament.
+We must see how the authors dealt with their intense pain and questions.
 The Psalms can teach us a lot about how to anchor ourselves in the midst of the storms of our life.